Banner

 • Ease of use: What good is an internet filter with a lousy interface?
 None at all.
 Protecting children is hard enough without the frustration of a poorly designed platform.
 That’s why a seamless, frictionless user experience is essential.
 Find a tool that gives you everything you need in one single pane of glass.

-• CIPA compliance: CIPA compliant content filters remove the pain of managing your toughest regulations.
+• CIPA compliance: CIPA compliant content filters take the pain out of managing your toughest regulations.
 Because compliance is baked into the design, you never have to worry about jeopardizing personal information or allowing harmful content to fall through the cracks.